makrai/notes/rogers2002-bertology.md

     still relying on the original model?
 * different probing methods may lead to complementary or even contradictory (Warstadt+ 2019).
-A given method might also favor one model over another, e.g., RoBERTa trails BERT with one tree extraction method, but leads with another (Htut+ 2019)
+A given method might also favor one model over another, eg RoBERTa trails BERT with one tree extraction method, but leads with another (Htut+ 2019)
 * choice of linguistic formalism also matters (Kuznetsov and Gurevych, 2020)
 * focus on identifying what BERT actually relies on at inference time